ValentineD4C/Rotted-tremor/README.md

 ## @CyberTiger42 The Man
 ### His Hobbies

-  CyberTiber42 is an avid player of *DND 5E* (https://www.dndbeyond.com):dragon_face:, although he says it takes a lot of time he believes it is **100%** worth it!
+  CyberTiber42 is an avid player of *DND 5E* (https://www.dndbeyond.com) :dragon_face:, although he says it takes a lot of time he believes it is **100%** worth it!
 But away from the table top side Colby is trying to build his own pc :desktop_computer:.
 The PC isnt just for school but for gaming, he intends to play
 - League of Legends
 - Dota 2
 - The Binding Of Isaac